Types of Hearing Aids

 even the smallest of hearing aids.
 Typically there are controls to adjust

-high cut, low cut, gain, output, compression, and knee point.
+high cut, low cut, gain, output, and compression.
 These are

 far superior hearing aids to the hearing aids of 10 years ago.